raspberrypi/documentation/linux/software/libcamera/csi-2-usage.md

 ### V4L2

-There is a fully open source kernel driver available for the Unicam block, this is a kernel module called bcm2835-unicam.
+There is a fully open source kernel driver available for the Unicam block; this is a kernel module called bcm2835-unicam.
 This interfaces to V4L2 subdevice drivers for the source to deliver the raw frames.
 This bcm2835-unicam driver controls the sensor, and configures the CSI-2 receiver so that the peripheral will write the raw frames (after Debayer) to SDRAM for V4L2 to deliver to applications.
 Except for this ability to unpack the CSI-2 Bayer formats to 16bits/pixel, there is no image processing between the image source (e.g. camera sensor) and brcm2835-unicam placing the image data in SDRAM.

 ```
 |------------------------|